 There, you will be away from the street lights and be able to take in the full majesty of the experience.

-The area of Grótta is particularly nice.
-Many birds nest there and there is also a charming old lighthouse, perfect for photography enthusiasts.
+The area of Grótta is particularly lovely.
+Many birds nest there, and there is also a charming old lighthouse, perfect for photography enthusiasts.

 Anywhere you can get as far as possible away from the city's light pollution is a good location, so make sure to pick your spot with this in mind and look to the north.

-The Northern Lights can only be seen between late August and early May, so if you are here in the summertime, you can enjoy the midnight sun instead.
+You can only see the Northern Lights between late August and early May, so if you are here in the summertime, you can enjoy the midnight sun instead.